taliafabs/US-Midterms-2022/README.md

 Aspects of this code, including the data visualizations and tables, were created with the assistance of a Large Language Model, ChatGPT-3.5.
 The entire interaction history with ChatGPT is available in other/llms/usage.txt.

 ## 👩🏻‍💻 Possible Next Steps
 Trump will be term-limited in 2028.
-My goal is to use 2024 pre and post-election survey data to develop a model that predicts whether an individual who voted in the presidential race will also vote in down-ballot races.
+My goal is to use 2024 pre and post-election survey data to develop a model that predicts whether an individual who voted in the presidential race will also vote in Senate and other down-ballot races that appear on the same ballot, and in a future midterm or presidential election once their preferred presidential candidate is no longer on the ballot.